 Thankfully, you won't have to lease a vehicle for an excessively long period and can swap out after your terms are over.
 In fact, you can even change to a new car during your leasing period.
 However, this switch will obviously affect your lease, so make sure you fully understand this process before changing your vehicle.

 Step One – Look Through Your Options

-After talking to a car dealer about your credit rating, they will identify car models that are available for you to lease.
+After talking to a car dealer about your credit rating, they will identify car models available for you to lease.
 As mentioned above, these choices may be limited based on your credit score.
-Thankfully, few dealerships are likely to turn you down based on your a 650 credit score.
+Thankfully, few dealerships are likely to turn you down based on your 650 credit score.
 So you should have a decent selection of cars to try out.